NIk22517/validator/README.md

 ## Conclusion

-ValidEase simplifies validation with detailed error messages for better debugging.
+ValidEase simplifies string validation with detailed error messages for better debugging.
 You can integrate it into any TypeScript project that requires robust input validation.

 ## License